 If you asked my husband Jim why he thought conserving the land was a good idea, he would probably say 'To keep Judi happy!' and it certainly does that." – Judi Lindsey, Candia

 Corey Colwell worked with Bear-Paw and the town of Strafford to conserve 150 acres of forest and wetlands within one of the top ten forest blocks in our region.
 In 1998, that completed project became Bear-Paw's first conservation easement.

 In addition to the natural and scenic values of the property itself, it connects to land owned by the town of Strafford and Blue Hills Foundation.
 The contiguous conservation area now covers over 2000 acres, preserving water quality and allowing wildlife to move freely.
-These forest blocks are the foundation of Bear-Paw's conservation plan, and have inspired their neighbors to act.
+These forest blocks are the foundation of Bear-Paw's conservation plan, and have inspired many landowners over the years.